walmartlabs/concord-website/docs/plugins/slack.md

 can be changed with `username`.
 In addition, the optional `iconEmoji` can configure the icon to use for the post.

-The task returns a `result` object with three fields:
+The task returns a `result` object with four fields:

 - `ok` - `true` if the operation succeeded;
 - `error` - error message if the operation failed.
-- `ts` -  Timestamp ID of the message that was posted, can be used, in the following slack task of posting message, to make the message a reply.
+- `ts` -  Timestamp ID of the message that was posted, can be used, in the following slack task of posting message, to make the message a reply or in `addReaction` action.
+- `id` - Channel ID that can be used in subsequent operations.

 The optional field from the result object `ts` can be used to create a thread and reply.
 Avoid using a reply's `ts` value; use it's parent instead.